 Glue - Useful for all kinds of things.
 Superglue is useful but it can react strangely with some plastics and may not be very strong in certain situations.
 We'd also recommend getting hold of a decent two part epoxy resin glue.

 Trimmer Pots - Also known as preset pots, these are small potentiometers that are usually only adjustable using a small jewelers screwdriver.
 They are useful for adjusting the maximum or minimum value of a larger panel pot, or if you don't have a fixed resistor of quite the right value.
 Values of 10k, 47K, !00K and 470K are probably the most useful.
 There are dozens of different types but THESE or THESE are fine.

 Tools - Hacksaws, drills, pliers, wire cutters, tweezers, socket sets and files come in very handy.
 Whatever you think you need, you will need more.
 The NIBBLER is an incredibly useful tool for cutting holes in front panels

-Oscilloscope - This is only for the hardcore bender (theres a phrase you don't hear everyday) If you don't know how they work you probably don't actually need one!
+Oscilloscope - This is only for the hardcore bender (theres a phrase you don't hear everyday) If you don't know how they work or what its for, then you probably don't actually need one!